pipelinelabo/datalaiq-wiki/search/filtering.md

 # Inline Filtering

-Very frequently you will want to filter entries in a query based on some criteria--perhaps you want to remove all HTTPS flows from Netflow data, or you only want to look at traffic originating in a certain subnet, or you need to match against a particular username in Windows logs. *Inline filtering* is an efficient way to filter down many different types of Gravwell data.
+Very frequently you will want to filter entries in a query based on some criteria--perhaps you want to remove all HTTPS flows from Netflow data, or you only want to look at traffic originating in a certain subnet, or you need to match against a particular username in Windows logs. *Inline filtering* is an efficient way to filter down many different types of DatalaiQ data.

-Gravwell extraction modules will typically allow *extracted* items to be *filtered* at extraction time.
+DatalaiQ extraction modules will typically allow *extracted* items to be *filtered* at extraction time.
 Consider the query below, which extracts the IPv4 destination IP and the TCP destination port from packets:

 ```gravwell
 tag=pcap packet ipv4.DstIP tcp.DstPort